jacob-m-wilson-42/PolyKAN/README.md

 ![image](https://github.com/user-attachments/assets/7b5bd035-ef6b-4a5c-9fc1-6af236c5893d)

 Simple as that!
-We provided four files for users to experiment with to replicate results from the paper.
+We provided three files for users to experiment with and replicate results from the paper.
 We additionally included a file that describes how to use CUDA to run our network on the GPU!

 # Brief File Description